Skip to main content

 Disability Community Forum and project kickoff

-We will host a virtual meeting on Zoom Wednesday April 9 from 12:00 p.m. – 1:00 p.m. for the disability community to learn more about the City-wide Self-Evaluation and Transition Plan project.
+We hosted a virtual meeting on Zoom Wednesday April 9 from 12:00 p.m. – 1:00 p.m. for the disability community to learn more about the City-wide Self-Evaluation and Transition Plan project.

-At the meeting we will share specific locations and features that will be evaluated.
-We will also share information about the survey results and how it will inform the evaluation and transition planning process.
+At the meeting we shared specific locations and features that will be evaluated.
+We also shared information about the survey results and how it will inform the evaluation and transition planning process.

 Accessibility for the meeting

-The meeting will include ASL interpreters and automatic captioning.
+The meeting included ASL interpreters and automatic captioning.

 Project timeline